Meeting Review – 25th July 2012 – A Cinematic Theme

 Conrad won the Best Evaluator, Ravi the Best Table Topic and I was surprised – and delighted – to win Best Speaker.

 Eric left us with a few reminders.
-Firstly, that Hamwic Speakers have a workshop on the 31st July – Using Humour in Speeches – full details can be found here.
+Firstly, that Hamwic Speakers have a workshop on the 31st July – Using Humour in Speeches.
 Eric said that he’s going along and I’ve decided to join him.
 If you fancy joining us you can register for your attendance via the link.

 He reminded us that we’re holding a ‘Tall Tales’ evening at our next meeting on the 8th August and, finally, that it’s the Humorous Speech and Table Topics contest on 22nd September.
 Anyone wishing to put in an entry should let us know soon.